 - In the top menu, tap on the overflow icon (on the far right) and select Settings.

-- From the menu that pops up, you can select Off to disable photo tagging, or you can enable photo tagging by selecting Anyone or Only people I follow.
+- Next to Who can tag me in photos, tap the box for setting options.
+You can select Off to disable photo tagging, or you can enable photo tagging by selecting Anyone or Only people I follow.